FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 \hat y = \int_{-\infty}^\infty yp(y)\mathrm{d}y.\label{eqn:expected-value}
 \end{equation}
 Looks familiar?
 Yes, this is just the definition of the [expected value in the continuous case]!
-So whenever we are using the RMSE or MSE as error measure, we are actually calculating the expected value of $p(y)$.
-So what happens if we do calculate this for the MAE?
-In this case we have
+So whenever we are using the RMSE or MSE as error measure, we are actually calculating the expected value of $y$ at some fixed $\mathbf{x}$.
+So what happens if we do the same for the MAE?
+In this case, we have
 $$
 \int_{-\infty}^\infty \vert y-\hat y\vert p(y)\, \mathrm{d}y=\int_{\hat y}^\infty (y-\hat y) p(y)\, \mathrm{d}y-\int_{-\infty}^{\hat y} (y-\hat y)p(y)\, \mathrm{d}y,
 $$